Bad Girl (Madonna song): Background and synopsis

-The "Bad Girl" music video was filmed on location in New York in January 1993, under the direction of David Fincher, who had previously worked with Madonna on "Express Yourself" (1989), "Oh Father", and "Vogue" (1990).
+The "Bad Girl" music video was filmed on location in New York in January 1993, under the direction of American film director David Fincher, who had previously worked with Madonna on "Express Yourself" (1989), "Oh Father", and "Vogue" (1990).
 The singer had previously asked Tim Burton to direct the video, but he turned the offer down; Mark Romanek, who would go on to direct the videos for "Rain" and "Bedtime Story" (1995), was also approached.
 Personnel working on the clip included Bob Jenkins in editing, Juan Ruiz Anchía in cinematography, and Jeffrey Beecroft as production designer.
 The plot was inspired by Richard Brooks' Looking for Mr. Goodbar (1977) and Wim Wenders' Wings of Desire (1987).
 In the video, Madonna plays Louise Oriole, a "promiscuous, chainsmoking Manhattan career woman"; Louise is the singer's middle name, while Oriole likely references Oriole Way, a Los Angeles street in which she lived with her ex-husband Sean Penn.
 Actor Christopher Walken played the role of the singer's guardian angel.
 Walken recalled his participation as being "kind of fun."
 Actors Mark Margolis, Tomas Arana, James Rebhorn, Rob Campbell, and Matt Dillon also appeared on the music video; Dillon plays a police detective, but was uncredited.

 The video begins with the police finding Madonna's dead body.
 Louise Oriole is a successful, chain smoking alcoholic businesswoman, who engages in one-night stands with multiple men.
 She behaves this way in order to try and deal with the depression and sadness over a failed relationship; all throughout the video, her guardian angel watches over her.
-In one scene, Louise wakes up alone in her bed after a one-night stand and discovers a hand-written note laying on the pillow beside her.
+In one scene, Louise wakes up alone in her bed after a one-night stand with a bartender and discovers a hand-written note laying on the pillow beside her.
 She gets upset after reading its content and tosses the note to the ground; her angel picks it up, revealing its content: "Thank you, whoever you are", the paper reads.
 Towards the end of the video, Louise picks up another stranger.
 All of a sudden, the song stops, a cat hisses, a can of breath freshener is sprayed, and the angel kisses her on the lips.
 It is then implied that the man murdered Louise with her stockings; after her death, she reappears as a spirit along with her guardian angel, overseeing the police taking her body away to the morgue.
 The final shot shows Louise and her angel being lifted away on a director's chair.